AlexJSully/SciGrade/docs/api/index.md

 **Renders:**

-- Component-by-component results (✓ or ✗)
+- Component-by-component results and marks
 - Explanatory text derived from the current marking state
 - Candidate primer lists derived from the submitted gRNA sequence